 The 120-foot smokestack wrapped in the American Flag serves as a very visible and patriotic Ferndale landmark.
 It has had the flag painted on it twice and by different artists each time.
 It was first painted during the first Gulf War under President G.H.
 Bush then the second time during the Afghan & Iraq war under President George W. Bush.

-Today, both floors of the Carnation Oxford Building house several businesses engaged in everything from professional services to light manufacturing.
+Today, both floors of the Carnation Oxford Building, 1920 Main Street, house several businesses engaged in everything from professional services to light manufacturing.
 Areas that used to be used for the creamery processes and offices have been remodeled to provide attractive and functional office and work spaces of various sizes.

 It has been or still is home for such notable businesses as Ocean Kayak, Northstar Woodworks Inc, Chuckanut Cheesecake Inc, Pel Meni’, Barb’s Pastries & Pies, Kaiser Woodworks, Island Sproutworks, Tripillows, D’Annas Commercial kitchen, Butler Design Inc, Everyday Fitness, Transition Bikes and Ferndale Floors Inc.